makise-homura/nemuno-bot/README.md

 Message will be sent even when the bot itself is not running.

+## What if user with that name already exists

+If MySQL database is available, PHP page can check for duplicate user requests.
+The only allowed ones are for adding new servers to account.
+They should have the same telegram account as has been specified before (it shall not be empty; if so, no duplicate request is allowed), and have marked servers which do not have such account already.
+For such requests, UID for this user in bot message will be the same as it was in first request.

 # User creation script

 Upload `newu` onto each target host.
 Once it is uploaded, it might be updated by running `newu -U`.